eric-feng-2011/DataViz/README.md

 1. CSV-Reader from PrinzEugn
 2. The basic data plotting functionality from Big Data Social Science Fellows @ Penn State.
-3. Accord Framework for PCA
+3. Accord, Accord.Math, Accord.Statistics Assembly for PCA
+4. The NuGet configuration method for VisualStudio located [here](https://github.com/accord-net/framework/wiki/Unity).
-4. Other.
+5. Other.
 This space is for all sources that I failed to mention.

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)